Dutchy-/volatility-plugins/README.md

 ---------------

 Displays the CPU registers as saved on the kernel stack, per thread.
+Does not display registers for kernel threads, because this has not been tested.

 Written in collaboration with emd3l.

 Depends: linux_threads